SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ## Exam Problems

-Now, after we refreshed our knowledge on how to use and nested conditional statements in order to implement more complex conditions and program logic, let's solve some exam problems.
+Now, after we refreshed our knowledge on how to use and nested conditional statements to implement more complex conditions and program logic, let's solve some exam problems.

 ## Problem: On Time for the Exam

 A student has to attend **an exam at a particular time** (for example at 9:30 am).
 They arrive in the exam room at a particular **time of arrival** (for example 9:40 am).
-It is considered that the student has arrived **on time**, if they have arrived **at the time when the exam starts or up to half an hour earlier**.
+It is considered that the student has arrived **on time** if they have arrived **at the time when the exam starts or up to half an hour earlier**.
 If the student has arrived **more than 30 minutes earlier**, the student has come **too early**.
 If they have arrived **after the time when the exam starts**, they are **late**.

 Write a program that inputs the exam starting time and the time of student's arrival, and prints if the student has arrived **on time**, if they have arrived **early** or if they are **late**, as well as **how many hours or minutes** the student is early or late.